diegovaldef/Searchy/README.md

 Run Searchy.exe to start the tool.

 ### Search Configuration:
-Once the tool is started, follow the instructions in the GUI to enter the products you want to search for and select the stores.
+Once the tool is started, follow the instructions in the CLI to enter the products you want to search for and select the stores.

 ### Results:
 After completing the search, the tool will generate an Excel file in the same running directory.